zapabug/ZapSliggers/documentation/docs/testGameplay.md

 *   **Limitation (Partial Network Sync):** While fire actions are synchronized, the *results* of those actions (projectile movement, collisions, damage, win conditions) are still simulated **independently** on each client.
 A hit on User 1's screen will not register on User 2's screen.
 *   **Limitation (Local Win Condition):** Hitting the opponent ship *in your local simulation* will trigger the win condition callback (`onGameEnd`) locally, likely returning you to the menu.
 This won't affect the other player's screen.

-This test confirms the Nostr challenge flow, the mapping of local controls, and the basic **network synchronization of fire actions** within the `GameScreen` using the `useGameLogic` hook in `'multiplayer'` mode.
+This test confirms the Nostr challenge flow (using manual NDK calls in `ChallengeHandler`), the mapping of local controls, and the basic **network synchronization of fire actions** within the `GameScreen` using the `useGameLogic` hook (which also uses manual NDK calls) in `'multiplayer'` mode.